 General Visa Requirements

-All applications for entry visas to Mozambique must comply with the general requirements for obtaining entry visas.
-In addition, applicants must meet specific requirements, according to the type of visa.
+All applications for entry visas to Mozambique must comply with the requirements for obtaining entry visas.
+In addition, applicants must meet specific requirements according to the type of visa.
 Visas can be simple (with one entry) or multiple (with multiple entries) and with a minimum validity of 1-month and a maximum of 3-months.
-Visas are granted within 6 days for normal visas, and 2 days for urgent visas.

 Mozambique visa applications are accepted only within 60 days of the proposed entry date to Mozambique.
 The processing time for visa applications is 10 working days.
 If the applicant has been in a Yellow Fever endemic country, the applicant should bring a Yellow Fever Certificate.
 All applicants must submit the following documents: